reactjs/react.dev/beta/src/content/reference/react/useMemo.md

   // ...
 ```

 Depending on an object like this defeats the point of memoization.
-When a component re-renders, all of the code directly inside the component body runs again. **The lines of code creating the `searchOptions` object will also run on every re-render.** Since `searchOptions` is a dependency of your `useMemo` call, and it's different every time, React will know the dependencies are different from the last time, and recalculate `searchItems` every time.
+When a component re-renders, all of the code directly inside the component body runs again. **The lines of code creating the `searchOptions` object will also run on every re-render.** Since `searchOptions` is a dependency of your `useMemo` call, and it's different every time, React knows the dependencies are different, and recalculate `searchItems` every time.

 To fix this, you could memoize the `searchOptions` object *itself* before passing it as a dependency: